Pita Pit History

-The QSR industry boasts customers from all demographics, however, younger demographics tend to frequent fast-food restaurants more often than others.
-Pita Pit’s strategy aligns with this as its target customer is young college students who value a healthy lifestyle and quality food.
+The QSR industry boasts customers from all demographics, however younger demographics tend to frequent fast food restaurants more often than others.
+Pita Pit’s strategy aligns with this as its target customer is young college students who values a health lifestyle and quality food.

 Large incumbents with strong branding will lead this trend.
-The industry is led by McDonald’s, with 12.7% of the global market share by revenue, followed by YUM!
+The industry is led by McDonalds, with 12.7% of the global market share by revenue, followed by YUM!
 Brands with 10% .
-The remaining 77% of the market is made up of many different players including Pita Pit’s immediate competition, Subway and Quiznos.
+The remaining 77% of the market is made up of many different players including Pita Pit’s immediate competition, Subway and Quizznos.

 Pita Pit Business Model

-Pita Pit’s franchise business model focuses on operating a regimented system in high-traffic locations, particularly in college towns.
+Pita Pit’s franchise business model focuses on operating a regimented system in high traffic locations, particularly in college towns.
 Their value proposition to end customers is a fresh and healthier fast food option that is open till late.
-They offer one type of food, the pita sandwich, and allow customers to customize their order.
+They offer one type of food, the pita sandwich, and allows customers to customize their order.

 Pita Pit Success Factors